healthscience/rfcs/README.md

 [The RFC life-cycle]: #the-rfc-life-cycle

-Once an RFC becomes "active" then authors may implement it and submit the feature as a pull request to the Rust repo.
+Once an RFC becomes "active" then authors may implement it and submit the feature as a pull request to the HealthScience repo.
 Being "active" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.

-Furthermore, the fact that a given RFC has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a Rust developer has been assigned the task of implementing the feature.
+Furthermore, the fact that a given RFC has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a community developer has been assigned the task of implementing the feature.
 While it is not *necessary* that the author of the RFC also write the implementation, it is by far the most effective way to see an RFC through to completion: authors should not expect that other project